hackclub/newsletter/2022-09-september/README.md

 - 🎒 Bring together of friends together & bring the hack to your school by starting a club: https://apply.hackclub.com!

-- 🍃 Procrastinate by playing games in [Sprig Gallery](https://sprig.hackclub.com/gallery), or, even better, "productively procrastinate" by [making a Sprig game](https://editor.sprig.hackclub.com/).
+- 🍃 Procrastinate by playing games in the [Sprig Gallery](https://sprig.hackclub.com/gallery), or, even better, "productively procrastinate" by [making a Sprig game](https://editor.sprig.hackclub.com/).

 - 🔥 Start a streak on [Scrapbook](https://scrapbook.hackclub.com).
 (Personally, I've just started [a new streak on mine](https://scrapbook.hackclub.com/sampoder) as I learn how to use RedwoodJS!)